Tai Chi Brings a Fresh Outlook on Life

 In 2003, he fell from a ladder and did the splits.
 This resulted in a stiff hip joint and reduced flexibility on that side of his body.
 During his whole karate involvement, the hip never improved, but within a year of starting Tai Chi, he has noticed a major increase in movement.

-Early this year, Mick continued his career as a faller-off things.
+Early this year, Mick continued his career as a faller-off thing.
 He fell through his neighbour’s garage roof while retrieving a tennis ball hit by his son.

 “I took a couple of steps, but I didn’t realise I was standing on a Perspex panel until I heard a crack.
 I thought ‘Oh no!’, then it gave way and I fell straight down.
 I went feet first, missed the car but hit the bumper.
 As I landed, I collapsed and relaxed rather than tensing up, but the bumper slammed into my lower back near the kidneys.
 I fell sideways, and my elbow went through some old sheets of glass propped against the wall.
 Glass went everywhere.
 Then my head hit a pillar and I was dazed for a bit.
 I was lucky I missed the chainsaw which was also leaning against the wall.